vaskoiii/mediawiki-skins-Vector/README.md

 Wikitable tXpx
 --------------
-Named based on class="wikitable tXpx" in new mediawiki syntax (supported themes only ie. this one), wikitable tXpx starts with all tables broken apart but allows them to "grow" when the screen extends beyond a certain pixel width.
+Named based on class="wikitable tXpx" in mediawiki syntax, the wikitable tXpx skin starts with all tables broken apart but allows them to "grow" when the screen extends beyond a certain pixel width.

 No horizontal scrolling is required.